Strategies for Coping with Elevator Service Shortages: Solutions for Building Owners, Hospitals, Retailers, and Hotels

 How do service-level agreements (SLAs) impact elevator maintenance during shortages?

 Clear SLAs with well-defined response times can help ensure that your elevators receive timely attention.
-If your current SLA is not being met, consider negotiating to include penalties for missed service or extended downtime, which can motivate better performance from your service provider.
+If your current SLA isn’t meeting expectations, negotiate to include penalties for missed service or extended downtime.
+These measures can push your service provider to deliver better performance.

 What are some alternatives if my elevator service provider can’t meet our needs?